SAP-samples/multi-cloud-html5-apps-samples/standalone-approuter-html5-runtime-mta-hello-world/readme.md

     cf deploy mta_archives/standalone-hello-world_1.0.0.mtar
     ```

-If the deployment has been successful, you can find the URL of the application router in the console output.
-It has the following structure: <https://[globalaccount-id]-[subaccount-id]-dev-multi-cloud-html5-apps-samples.cfapps.eu10.hana.ondemand.com>.
+If the deployment has been successful, you find the URL of the application router in the console output or you can print it on Unix-based systems with `cf app html5_app_router | awk '/^routes/ { print "https://"$2"/" }'`.
+It probably has the following structure: <https://[globalaccount-id]-dev-multi-cloud-html5-apps-samples.cfapps.eu10.hana.ondemand.com>.

 ## Configuration